tiiuae/ghaf/docs/src/technologies/nvidia_agx_pt_uart.md

 Here, the *uarti* node was added to the platform node.
-To this node, the interrupt number was replaced to 0x70 and reg address to the one that was obtained from the QEMU monitor command: *info mtree -f*
+To this node, the interrupt number was replaced to 0x70 and reg address to the one that was obtained from the QEMU monitor command: *info mtree -f*.

 ## Start Guest VM